sprocketsullivan/Boxplot/chapter1.md

 ---
-title       : Boxplot and xy-plot description : Recap last session and learn how to create a boxplot and a xyplot attachments : slides_link :
+title       : Boxplot and xy-plot description : Recap last session and learn how to create a boxplot and an xyplot attachments : slides_link :